lk-code/mcserve/docs/README.md

 # MCServe

-MCServe is an open-source server which is developed for Minecraft Bedrock and Minecraft Java.
+MCServe is an open-source minecraft server which is developed for the Bedrock and the Java edition.
+The project is developed with C# and .NET 6.

 ## imprint